 Being a parent is challenging.
 There is a lot of work—and often, worries—involved.
-So in honor of Father’s Day, we’ve created a list of legal documents that every dad should have to help them care for their loved ones, even if they are away.
+In honor of Father’s Day, we’ve created a list of legal documents that every dad should have to help them care for their loved ones, even if they are away.

 Legal documents for all dads